We’ve chosen 5 treadmills including the best treadmill for seniors along with treadmills also suited for the middle-aged – like myself.

 Don’t hold on to the handrails whilst walking or running on the treadmill.
 Use your arm movement as momentum.

 Don’t lean forward or look down.
-An unnatural walking or running posture may cause problems with neck, back or elsewhere.
-Keep your stride natural with the body over the feet.
+An unnatural walking or running posture may cause problems with the neck, back, or other parts of the body.
+Keep your stride natural with the body over your feet.
 Use peripheral vision to view the console.

 A lot of the treadmills readouts won’t be accurate but you can use them as relative statistics to verify your progress.
 A wearable heart rate monitor will be more accurate and you won’t need to find and grip the sensors.

 End each session with a cool down.
 5 minutes at a slower rate.
 Then off the treadmill stretch out all those major groups of muscles.

 For a sturdy, all-round quality made treadmill with just enough features not to get bored but the emphasis more on the smooth, cushioned walking/running experience even for bigger old men and women we couldn’t go past the Horizon Fitness T 101 Treadmill.

 That is our favorite for the relatively more active senior wanting to improve speed and intensity.